Hate crimes charged in wounding of 2 Jewish men in LA

 Tran said he selected the victims because of what they wore on their heads, the FBI affidavit said.

 Tran has “history of antisemitic and threatening conduct,” the affidavit said, citing a review of emails, text messages and unspecified reports.
-In 2022, he emailed former classmates using insulting language about Jewish people, and he threatened a Jewish former classmate, saying he wanted them dead, according to the affidavit.
+In 2022, he emailed former classmates using insulting language about Jewish people, and he threatened a Jewish former classmate, repeatedly sending them messages like “Someone is going to kill you, Jew” and “I want you dead, Jew,” according to the affidavit.

 “We were lucky that we’re not going to funerals.
 That’s just the reality,” Rabbi Abraham Cooper from the Simon Wiesenthal Center said during Friday’s news conference.
 “Tomorrow we go to our services with our children.”

-Tran was arrested about 100 miles (161 kilometers) east of Los Angeles in the Riverside County community of Cathedral City near Palm Springs.
+Tran was arrested about 100 miles (161 kilometers) east of Los Angeles in the Riverside County community of Cathedral City, near Palm Springs.

 According to the affidavit, Los Angeles police officers investigating the second shooting used video from a camera at an intersection to identify an older model gray Honda that appeared to be involved.